Martmists-GH/DevBlog/README.md

 The entire thing* can be customized using the files in the `config/` folder.
 You can also add additional files to be copied over from `config/` to `public/`.

-*Pygments currently can only be set to predefined styles.
+*Pygments currently can only be set to predefined styles and a good amount of stuff is still hardcoded.

 ## Contributing

 Here's stuff you can contribute:

-- Community styles/layouts
+- Community styles/layouts.
 - The default template files could use some improvements.
 - Remove hardcoded stuff from generate.py where possible.
 - The readme was written at 3:45 AM as should be pretty obvious.
 - The way kotlinc-js and npx are invoked make the tool linux-only, windows support would be great.
-- Support more metadata
+- Support more metadata.
   - OpenGraph tags
   - Last modified
   - Reading time
   - more?
+- Document more stuff I forgot to.
+- Make configs backwards-compatible with any new changes.